 Meetings with the faculty member are at the faculty member's discretion.
 Grading are as outlined in the course syllabus.
 Examination dates are on a schedule agreeable to both the faculty member and student.
 Independent study must be completed during the term in which it is scheduled.
+Independent study courses will meet the same learning objectives as traditional courses.
 A student may not receive an "I" grade for a course scheduled as an independent study.